gyaresu/gareth.codes/cv.md

-August 2015 - now: Contracting - Computer Security Researcher, Engineer
+August 2015 — now: Contracting - Computer Security Researcher, Engineer

-Global technology contractor with Greenpeace International (GPI), its Global teams, and National/Regional Offices (NROs) in projects such as: Secure Group Communications (testing and implementation); Software Defined Radio R&D for satellite tracking and monitoring at-risk species, fisheries, and international vessels of interest; On-site infosec consultation and training in Turkey, Israel, & Germany; Co-creator of the Greenpeace International 2016 Action-Tech skill share in Hamburg.
+Global technology contractor with Greenpeace International (GPI), its Global teams, and National/Regional Offices (NROs) in projects such as: Secure Group Communications (testing and implementation).

+ * Software Defined Radio R&D for satellite tracking and monitoring at-risk species, fisheries, and international vessels of interest; On-site infosec consultation and training in Turkey, Israel, & Germany
+ * Reverse engineering digital signals
+ * Co-creator of the Greenpeace International 2016 Action-Tech skill share in Hamburg.
  * Microprocessors and IC's
  * Digital Signal Processing via Software Defined Radio
  * Ascertaining inherent vulnerabilities in "Internet of Things" devices